csmets/Server-Driven-UI/docs/composable-design.md

 }
 ```

 Great!
-Now we have a elements that can be composed in alternate manners and images can be styled and handled to scroll horizontally.
+Now we have elements that can be composed in alternate manners and images can be handled to scroll horizontally.
 However, this is still wrong!
 It's better, but what if you wanted to have some typography on the bottom of the images, rather than only having it up the top?
 You'd have to introduce a new field and creates more complexity.

 You can adopt the page composable design mentioned earlier in this document.
 Let's take a look at how that would look.